KaiyanM/MolPad/README.md

 # MolPad  <img src="https://github.com/KaiyanM/MolPad/blob/main/man/figures/logo.png" align="right" height="130" /></a>
-An R-Shiny Package for Cluster Co-Expression Analysis in Longitudinal Multi-Omics
+An R-Shiny Package for Cluster Co-Expression Analysis in Longitudinal Microbiomics

 ## Overview

-MolPad offers a visualization dashboard tool designed to enhance our understanding of how molecular co-expression works in the context of multi-omics microbiome data.
+MolPad offers a visualization dashboard tool designed to enhance our understanding of how molecular co-expression works in the context of microbiome data.
 The approach involves using a cluster network to provide an initial overview of relationships across multiple omics, with the added functionality to interactively zoom in on specific areas of interest.
 To facilitate this analysis, we've developed a focus-plus-context strategy that seamlessly connects to online curated annotations.

 Additionally, our package simplifies the entire pipeline for creating the dashboard.
 This user-friendly design makes it accessible even to students with limited R programming experience.